 For instance, is your top priority to control business travel costs, offer more flexibility to employees when they travel, or increase corporate business policy compliance?

 Moreover, the policy objectives should be defined as bullet points.
 Don’t forget to include benefits for employees that the company seeks to deliver.

 This section of the travel policy should include everything your employees would need to know about where, how, and when to book travel.

 You’ll likely want to start with a statement encouraging employees to book responsibly and affordably, (if they are allowed to book themselves).

-Having generalized guidelines for domestic and international travel can leave employees confused and result in involuntary policy violations.
-Hence, there should be different sections for domestic and international travel booking guidelines.
+Having generalized guidelines for domestic and international corporate travel can leave employees confused and result in involuntary policy violations.
+Hence, your corporate travel policy template should have different sections for domestic and international travel booking guidelines.

-For instance, the guidelines can define separate expenditure limits for domestic and international flight and hotel bookings.
+For instance, the guidelines can define separate expenditure limits for domestic and international flight and corporate hotel bookings.
 Moreover, you can also include whether the flights will be direct or indirect according to the destination.

 Encourage employees to avoid last-minute bookings as it increases the cost of travel dramatically, providing only a few options to choose from.

-You can simply add a line “Employees may choose hotel/flight below their policy limit only to get rewards.”
+In the policy document, you can simply add a line “Employees may choose hotel/flight below their policy limit only to get rewards.”